Bermuda College

-Bermuda College has approximately 1370 students with an average class size of 15 as of fall 2008.
-In 2004/2005 the College had 517 applicants of which 467 actually enrolled.
-This included 287 traditional and 230 non-traditional applicants.
-There are 52 full-time faculty and 53 adjunct lecturers.

 History

-The College was created by the Parliament of Bermuda through the passage of the Bermuda College Act in 1974 with the amalgamation of three flourishing institutions: the Bermuda Technical Institute established in 1956, the Bermuda Hotel and Catering College (1965), and the Academic Sixth Form Centre (1967).
-Dr. Duranda Greene is the College's first female and the youngest president, taking over from Dr. Charles Green in the summer of 2007.
+The College was created by the Parliament of Bermuda through the passage of the Bermuda College Act in 1974.
+It amalgamated of three existing institutions: the Bermuda Technical Institute established in 1956, the Bermuda Hotel and Catering College (1965), and the Academic Sixth Form Centre (1967).

+Academics

+From 2016 to 2022, Bermuda College had an average of 663 students each year with an average class size of 15 students.
+There are 37 full-time faculty and additional adjunct lecturers.

+Dr. David Sam is Bermuda College's current president.

 Facilities

 The Bermuda College Library maintains more than 35,000 volumes and 1,315 reels of microfilm.
 In addition, a special collection of Bermudiana consisting of 1,104 volumes and 348 rare books which contain material that is now out of print.
 The library also provides access to online resources and other informational databases.

 Bermuda College has six student computer labs.
 The college has a Windows NT network that provides access to a wide range of programming languages, software packages, and applications, including the Internet.